LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W04-D1-StylingWithCSS.md

-# Semantic structural Elements as CSS Selectors
+# Semantic Structural Elements as CSS Selectors

 These can be used as CSS rule selectors to provide a way to format a section of the page.
 For example: